-Why should you choose to learn a Spanish language?
+Why should you choose to learn the Spanish language?

 Every language is like an island, and they are all interconnected underwater with channels that help them build their characteristics as well as remain connected to one another.
 History shows that, at some point, a language that has influenced the next —or a dialect which has giving birth to another—, received something in turn by reciprocity.
-Languages are living entities that help us organise our perceptions and habilitate us to share them with others.
-Every description is made possible by language acquisition and learning other forms of coding adds flavour to our life.
-When you learn a Spanish language, all which it belongs to becomes available to you.
+Languages are living entities that help us organize our perceptions and habilitate us to share them with others.
+Every description is made possible by language acquisition and learning other forms of coding adds flavor to our life.
+When you learn the Spanish language, all which it belongs to become available to you.
 It is a way of traveling and visiting other aspects of our living dimension.
-We are provide best Spanish classes in Mumbai
+We are providing best Spanish classes in Mumbai.

 Once your mind starts working Spanish patterns and orders, your whole being changes entirely, adding perspective to your life and the way you want to live it.
 Thus, by mastering a foreign language you have access to its history, tradition, literature and even legal system from a closer point of observance, and the more you learn, the more you prepare yourself to deal with everyday situations, everywhere you go.
 Have you ever watched a subtitled movie and thought you have missed out on the joke, yet you see everyone around laughing?
 That is how much a joke loses its meaning in translation.
 If you have, and you agree with this, is because you can stand on both sides of the river and see how the other side looks.